schienstockd/cecelia-doc/docs/source/macos_installation.rst

     cciaCondaCreate()

   .. attention::
-    If you get a compiler error such as ``fatal error: 'map' file not found`` you might have to reinstall Xcode as stated above during ``renv::init``.
+    If you get a compiler error such as ``fatal error: 'map' file not found`` you might have to reinstall Xcode as stated above during ``renv::restore``.

     .. code-block:: bash
       :caption: Reinstall Xcode